 These adorable fingerprint fish are a must-try number activity and craft for preschool or early kindergarten.
 The hands-on math project is a playful way to practice reading and counting from 1 to 10 – a skill they’ll use for a lifetime.

-To prep, I simply printed a copy of the fingerprint sheet and grabbed a sharpie.
+To prep this fun number activity, I simply printed a copy of the fingerprint sheet and grabbed a Sharpie.

-We had orange paint on hand so I squeezed some into the bottom of a small bowl but and orange stamp pad would work just as well.
+We had orange paint on hand, so I squeezed some into the bottom of a small bowl, but an orange stamp pad would work just as well.

-Although this activity was really designed for Little Sister (age 3), the boys (ages 5 and 7) were excited to give it a go too.
-(Who can resist an excuse to finger paint?!)
+Although this number activity was really designed for Little Sister (age 3), the boys (ages 5 and 7) were excited to give it a go, too.
+Who can resist an excuse to finger paint?!